wombleton/gitlaw-nz/acts/I/Incorporated Societies Act 1908.md

 ##### 1 Short Title

-*   This Act may be cited as the Incorporated Societies Act 1908, and shall come into operation on the 1st day of January 1909\.
+*   This Act may be cited as the Incorporated Societies Act 1908, and shall come into operation on the 1 January 1909\.

 ##### 2 Repeal